zacforsman/zacforsman.github.io/himb-coral-nursery.md

 title: HIMB Coral Nursery
 permalink: /himb-coral-nursery/
 ---
-- ## Can we harness ecology to promote restoration and prevent decline?
+## Can ecology be harnessed to promote restoration and prevent decline?
-- ## Can we 'scale-up' coral farming?
+## Can we farm coral?
-- ## Can we aquaculture a coral reef?
+## Can we grow a coral reef?

 The HIMB Coral Nursery aims to answer these and other questions in support of research and education at HIMB.
 It started as a pilot project to determine if it is possible to farm coral and improve reef restoration using a floating midwater coral nursery.